Skip to main content

 Average ACV

-The arithmetic mean ACV of all customers in a cohort.
+The arithmetic mean ACV across a cohort.
 Useful for forecasting; misleading when the customer base is skewed.

 Median ACV